cwcon/push/learn/yaml-and-markdown.md

 The top portion of the file, between the two sets of three hyphens (`---`), is known as YAML, which stands for [YAML Ain’t Markup Language](http://www.yaml.org/).
 It probably doesn’t even look like computer language, really.
-All YAML consists of is some name for a piece of data (`title`, `author`), followed by a colon, and then the data itself.
+All YAML consists of is some name for a piece of information (`title`, `author`), followed by a colon, and then the information itself.

-The only piece that looks unusual is the `author_bio: >` line; the angle bracket (`>`) just allows for longer, multi-line pieces of text, such as an author’s bio.
-The important thing is to begin the text following a `>` on an indented new line of text, and to keep the lines indented.
+The only piece that looks unusual is the `author_bio: >` line; the angle bracket (`>`) just allows for longer, multi-line pieces of text, such as an author’s biography.
+The important thing is to begin the text following a `>` on an indented new line of text, and to keep the lines indented uniformly.

 ### On Your Computer
 *You’ll do this each time you start a new article for submission or blog post.*